The VC-dimension of quadratic residues in finite fields: Introduction

 \subsection{Acknowledgements}

+This article was written while the authors were affiliated with the Department of Mathematics, University of Rochester.
+The authors are grateful for the pleasant work environment provided by the Department.

-BM is partially supported by Alex Iosevich's NSF grant DMS-2154232.
+BM was partially supported by Alex Iosevich's NSF grant DMS-2154232.
 AS received summer support from the same grant in 2022.
-ELW is partially supported by NSF grant DMS-2204397, and by the AMS-Simons travel grants.
+ELW was partially supported by NSF grant DMS-2204397, and by the AMS-Simons travel grants.

 All three authors would like to thank Alex Iosevich for encouragement and useful discussions.
-AS would like to thank Will Sawin and Igor Shparlinski for useful discussions on character sums.
+AS would like to thank Steve Gonek, Will Sawin, and Igor Shparlinski for useful discussions on character sums.
 Finally, AS would also like to thank Joe Neeman for useful discussions on VC-dimensions in graphs.